renuo/redmine-semantic-search/SETUP.md

 Now you can assign roles and permissions to determine who can use the semantic search feature.

-You can do this in by going to the Role you want to change the permissions for, then selecting the checkbox "Use semantic search" under the section "Redmine semantic search":
+You can do this in by going to the role you want to change the permissions for, then selecting the checkbox "Use semantic search" under the section "Redmine semantic search":

 ![Checkbox Showcase](repo/checkbox-showcase.gif)